michael-hahn/django-1/django/splice/README.md

    > k = int(s)  # k is untrusted and non-synthesized because of s.
    > x = int(s, trusted=True)  # Error: s is untrusted but the trusted flag is set to True.
    >```
-2. The return object of a method on a calling object is untrusted (synthesized) if at least one input argument is untrusted (synthesized).
+2. The return object of a method on a calling object (i.e., implicit object creation from an execution path) is untrusted (synthesized) if at least one input argument is untrusted (synthesized).
-   > This rule applies to most methods on immutable calling objects but some
+   > This applies methods on both immutable and mutable calling objects.
+Note
-   > methods on mutable calling objects modify the object in-place, which can be
-   > handled by the next rule.
-Note that not all operations should propagate
+   > that, as briefly discussed above, not all operations should propagate
-   > untrustiness/synthesis and not all objects have untrustiness/synthesis
+   > untrustiness/synthesis this way and not all objects have untrustiness/synthesis
    > attributes (see [Technical Details](#technical-details)).
-3. If a method returns `None`, the first argument (which is the calling object) becomes untrusted (synthesized) if any remaining input argument is untrusted (synthesized).
+3. For methods that are not class methods or static methods, the first argument, which is the calling object, becomes untrusted (synthesized) if its value is modified *and* if any remaining input argument is untrusted (synthesized).
-   > This rule applies to methods that directly modify the mutable calling object
+   > This rule applies to methods that modify the mutable calling object.
-   > but do not return a new object.
 4. The programmer can grant trust to an object, but this action must be performed explicitly (by calling a `to_trusted()` function), so that the programmer's intent is expressed clearly in the code.

 In summary, a Python program running on top of Splice runs just like a regular Python program without Splice, except that:
-1. *All* classes in the program, including built-in, library, and program-specific classes, must be managed by Splice so that operations between objects propagate untrustiness/synthesis.
-Splice leverages inheritance to make this process as effortless as possible.
+1. *All* classes in the program, including built-in, library, and developer-defined classes, must be interposed by Splice so that operations between objects propagate untrustiness/synthesis.
+Splice leverages inheritance to make this process as transparent to the programmer as possible.
 2. The programmer should practice **defensive programming**, especially when untrusted or synthesized objects are involved.
 At times, Splice also enforces proper handling of untrusted/synthesized objects, for example,